TradingView – Supertrend (Automated Trading)

 // ********** Strategy - End **********

-Step 2: Backtest & optimize
+Step 2: Backtest and optimize

 1. Click “Add to chart” button above the pine script editor